QBTreyyy/ps-mdt/README.md

 # Project Sloth MDT

+Someone was selling a ps-mdt reskin on tebex, which is beyond me.
+So heres this.
+All credit goes to Project Sloth and don't buy things that were made for free

 For all support questions, ask in our [Discord](https://www.discord.gg/projectsloth) support chat.
 Do not create issues if you need help.
 Issues are for bug reporting and new features only.

 ## Dependencies